ryanirl/autodiff/docs/guide.md

 ```

-Now the last step is easy and all we need to do is send our new OP to the Tensor class
+**Step #3:** For the final step all we need to do is send our new OP to the Tensor class
 as a method.
 We can do this by using the following wrap:

 ```python